-Assessment
+Assessment methods

 Assessment for the course is based primarily on coursework.
 In some modules tests are used to confirm knowledge and understanding of core concepts.
-In modules where enquiry-based learning is used, the scenarios adopted will provide the vehicles for the coursework.
-For the dissertation module, the assessment is based on an individual piece of research conducted by the student and culminating in the submission of a dissertation.
+In modules where enquiry- based learning is used, industry inspired scenarios will provide the vehicles for the coursework.
+Coursework can be a mix of reports, essays, presentations, portfolios, etc. For the dissertation module, the assessment is based on an individual piece of research conducted by the student and culminating in the submission of a dissertation.
 In broad terms, the assessment strategies adopted on the course will require students to provide evidence of the following: